Consumer Frequently Asked Questions

-Below you can find a few of the questions we most frequently get asked by Direct Selling consumers.
+Below you can find answers to some of the questions we are most frequently asked by Consumers.

 The law which establishes the legal right to cancel comes from the EU Consumer Rights Directive and in UK law is to be found in the Consumer Contracts (Information, Cancellation and Additional Payments) Regulations 2013.